Xenoblade Chronicles (video game): Development

 Xenoblade Chronicles was developed by Japanese development company Monolith Soft, with Tetsuya Takahashi forming the original concept and serving as the game's executive director.
-Takahashi had previously worked in the 1990s on Xenogears, then on the Xenosaga trilogy after founding Monolith Soft in 1999.
-Xenosaga was intended to be a six-part series, but low commercial performances forced the planned Xenosaga series to be halved.
+In the 1990s, Takahashi had previously worked on Xenogears, then on the Xenosaga trilogy after founding Monolith Soft in 1999.
+Xenosaga was intended to be a six-part series, but low commercial performances caused the series to be halved.
 After these events, the entire development team was in a state of low morale.
 The initial concept for Xenoblade Chronicles, of people living on the bodies of gigantic gods, came to Takahashi in June 2006.
 Struck by his idea, he immediately committed it to paper and showed the draft to other senior staff, who were favorably impressed.
-One of them, an executive called Yasuyuki Honne, thought it would make a good 3D model and bought materials to create it.
+One of the staff, Yasuyuki Honne, thought that it would make a good 3D model and bought materials to create it.
 Construction began in July: during this period, younger staff acted as models so that Takahashi could establish which parts of the gods' bodies could be used as habitable and navigable environments in various poses.

 After the model's construction, Takahashi decided to combine the model's concept with an unrelated story idea, which became the basis for a new game after positive feedback from staff.
 Takahashi later said that one of the main reasons for developing the game was to bolster team morale after the commercial failure of the Xenosaga games.
 The team first showed their proposal to Nintendo prior to the final development stages of Disaster: Day of Crisis.
 Development began over four years prior to its release, with the first prototypes for the game being developed in April 2007.
-It was at this point that co-director Genki Yokota was brought in by Nintendo to handle any system-related issues due to his previous experience with RPGs.
+Co-director Genki Yokota was brought in by Nintendo to handle any system-related issues because of his previous experience with RPGs.
 After being contacted regarding both Xenoblade Chronicles and fellow Wii JRPG The Last Story, head of Nintendo's licensing department Shinji Hatano said that the games should be made for a wide audience and using a "romanticist approach".
 Takahashi was involved in every aspect of the game's development, from its initial concept to the debugging stage.
-At the beginning of development, the game was going to be a stand-alone title unrelated to the Xeno series, bearing the title Monado: The Beginning of the World.
+At the beginning of development, the game was going to be a stand-alone title unrelated to the Xeno series, originally being titled Monado: Beginning of the World.
 Later, then-Nintendo president Satoru Iwata had the title changed to its current one to honor both Takahashi's previous titles and the effort he was investing in Xenoblade Chronicles.
 According to Takahashi, the "Xeno" designation was more along the lines of a symbol, calling back to the previous works of Monolith Soft.
 When describing the title's meaning, Takahashi described "Xeno" as meaning "different nature" or "uniqueness", while the "Blade" part was closely tied to the narrative, particularly the game's ending.